tobchen/patient-index/README.md

 The usual Spring Boot configuration applies (e.g. `server.port`).

-This component sends patient updates to RabbitMQ by default, and fails if no broker is running.
+This component sends patient updates to RabbitMQ by default (publishing to the `patient-index.resource` exchange), and fails if no broker is running.
 To disable set: `SPRING_AUTOCONFIGURE_EXCLUDE="org.springframework.boot.autoconfigure.amqp.RabbitAutoConfiguration"`

 #### Development